rigelcodes/COP3330-Final-Project/README.md

 > To compile through Eclipse, download the files and open Eclipse where you have downloaded the file to.
 Once downloaded, open the src code and run it.
 >
 >
-> An output file will be created in the location you have stored the src code.
+> An output file will be created in the location you have stored the src code if you choose that option.